top of page

 The goal is to make transport through public spaces modest, leak-free & smell-free.
 (The sooner in the first 24 hrs that cooling the body begins the less likely there will be any smell.)

-To make initial transport of a body from a care facility easier, bring:
+To make initial transport of a body from a care facility easier, gather:

--Bring some kind of a body board with handles.
-Ask to use the facilities' gurney if you don’t want to carry the board or casket through their facility, or if you don’t have enough people to carry it loaded.
+-A board with handles.
+Ask to use the facilities' gurney if you don’t have enough people to carry your board loaded.

--Two people should be enough to slide a loaded board or casket into a vehicle.
+-Two people is enough to slide a board or casket into a vehicle.

--One or two 2" thick cardboard or pvc tubes about 18" long.
-You will place the board/casket on the tube(s) and even a heavy board/casket will roll right in.
+-2" thick-cardboard or pvc tubes at least 18" long.
+Place the casket on the tube(s) and the loaded board/casket will roll right in.

--One sheet and chux pad from home (for under the body).
-Here is a 3 min video demonstrating using a sheet to lift a body as a team.
-A sheet is nice because if seepage begins it can be identified and taken care of immediately whereas a plastic body bag can spread leaking fluids all over the body, as well as build up heat and smells.
+a) Wrap Body in cloth sheet: First wrap deceased in cloth sheet.
+Sheets are nice because if seepage begins it can be identified and taken care of, whereas a plastic body bag can allow spread all over the body, as well as build up heat and smells. (more cooling/cleaning instruction on DIY step by step).

--Another covering from home to drape over the body when carrying the body through public spaces.
+-A thicker covering (such as a quilt) to lay over the body for transporting the body through public spaces.

-If picking up from the Medical Examiner (ME) the body may be in a commercial body bag.
-If you have a body board in your vehicle it will be easier to move the body in and out of the vehicle.
+If picking up from the Office of the Medical Examiner (OME) it will be easier to move the body in and out of the vehicle if you bringa. body board or casket.
 You will drive your vehicle right into their transport bay.
-They do not want DIYers to open the bag (or have a viewing after an autopsy).
-However you will still need to keep the body cold until final disposition (cremation or burial).
+The body will be in one of their commercial body bags.
+They do not want DIYers to open the bag (or have a viewing without a mortuary helping you after an autopsy).
+You will still need to keep the body cold until final disposition (cremation or burial).

 A dead body is treated with the same modesty and dignity as any live person who is bed-ridden.
 Here are tips on how-to move a body, prevention for seepage of body fluids and other logistics: http://www.crossings.net/resources.html (the 1st paragraph follow the link: “to view a free summary on home funeral care”)